unm-digital-history/campus-history/essays/university-of-new-mexico-press/index.md

 1717 Roma Avenue NE went through a particularly radical shakeup in the 1960s.
 In October 1965, the Board of Educationa Finance approved a University revenue bond issue to finance various endeavors, such as the construction of The Pit, an Olympic pool, the Laguna and DeVargas dormitories, and the La Posada dining hall.
 Simultaneously, they approved UNM's purchase of the Alpha Chi Omega fraternity house.
 The sorority had outgrown it, and they subsequently moved into a Spanish colonial house.

+{% include figure.html
+class="img-center"
+width="100%"
+caption="The new Alpha Chi Omega Sorority House, as photographed in the 1967-1968 edition of UNM's _The Mirage_ yearbook.
+It has since been transformed into the ROTC Education Complex." src="images/Screenshot_2025-05-19_224254.png"
+%}

 ## Interview with 1717 Roma
 Embedded below is a mockup interview with 1717 Roma NE, which alludes to some of what the Alpha Chi Omega members got up to, as well as some operations of the Press in the present-day.
 <audio controls src="UNM-Press-Building-Interview.mp3"></audio>